← Back to the blog

 Creating user-generated content for YouTube is its own beast.
 Think about it, you’re dropping your content into a creator Thunderdome—unforgiving and brutally honest.
 You’re competing for an audience of ten thousand different cliques—entertainment junkies, one-night-stands, buffs, social media addicts, window-shoppers, loyal subscribers, lovers, haters, the whole glorious lot.

 But somewhere in that audience is your tribe—the viewers who get you and what you do.
-They’re not waiting to be discovered, they're hunting for someone who speaks their language.
+They’re hunting for someone who speaks their language.
 Your script is the beacon in the storm.

 YouTube isn’t traditional media.
 You’re not just broadcasting—you’re cultivating a relationship.
 You’re operating on likes, comments, and subscribers.